jayprock/angular-spring-boot-starter/README.md

     // in Eclipse IDE
     Eclipse run configuration: main - angular2-spring-boot-starter

 Option 2 is preferred during development.
-You can work on both the backend and the  frontend and the servers will automatically after you save changes.
+You can work on both the backend and the  frontend and the servers will automatically refresh after you save changes.
 This will provide rapid results.

 Option 3: